 That’s why I’m excited to interview Tiffany Kelley and Anna Young on March 16 at the Lemelson Center.

-Tiffany Kelley is a nurse who saw her colleagues writing details about patients on scraps of paper, Post-its, and even paper towels throughout their shifts.
+Tiffany Kelley is a nurse who saw her colleagues writing details about patients on scraps of paper, Post-it® Notes, and even paper towels throughout their shifts.
 The nurses would then verbally relay this vital information at shift changes, introducing an unnecessary risk of forgetting a detail or misreading a scribbled, smudged note.
 She decided to bridge this communication gap with a nurse-focused app called Know My Patient.

 Anna Young helped build the first makerspace in a hospital, at the University of Texas Medical Branch in Galveston, where nurses are given the tools they need to prototype and build solutions to clinical challenges.